MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 Yes, you can delete and restrict the processing of Viva Insights user data if required by law or when requested by a user, which supports GDPR data subject rights.
 For delete data instructions, see [the third obligation of GDPR Compliance](privacy-guide-admins.md#gdpr-compliance).

    >[!Note]
-   >If a person opts out of using Viva Insights, this action does not delete that person's Viva Insights data.
+   >If a person opts out of using Viva Insights, this action doesn't delete that person's Viva Insights data.

 #### Q6.
 If a user opts out or is opted out in PowerShell, will they stay opted out even through upgrades of Microsoft 365 or Viva Insights?

 Yes.
 Opt-out settings can only be modified by the user or the tenant administrator.
-They are not changed as a result of upgrades.
+They aren't changed as a result of upgrades.

 #### Q7.
 Can an admin disable Viva Insights at the tenant level?

 Administrators can configure the default setting for Viva Insights at the tenant level for Viva Insights.
 This can be overridden by the user, based on their choice to opt out or opt in.

 Administrators can also [Assign licenses to users](/microsoft-365/admin/add-users/add-users?preserve-view=true&view=o365-worldwide) to enable or disable access for individual users.
-If licenses are not assigned, the user does not have access to any Viva Insights features.
+If licenses aren't assigned, the user doesn't have access to any Viva Insights features.

 #### Q8.
 Can I see who in my organization is using Viva Insights?